 one or more tCollectAndCheck components, depending on the number of output flows in the Job, to compare the temporary output file(s) with the reference file(s).
 The test is considered successful if the compared pair of files are identical and a failure otherwise.

 In addition, the Local mode is used by default in the Spark configuration tab.
-Depending on the number of input and output flows, a variable number of context variables are automatically created to specify the input and reference files and a Use context variable radio button is added to tFixedFlowInput and automatically selected to allow you to choose one of these new context variables to use.
+Depending on the number of input and output flows, a number of context variables are automatically created to specify the input and reference files and a Use context variable radio button is available in the Basic settings tab of tFixedFlowInput or tBoundedStreamInput and is automatically selected to allow you to choose one of these new context variables to use.

 Note that before creating a test case for a Job, make sure all the components of your Job have been configured.